 Daily field activities, including observations and field procedures, should be recorded on appropriate forms.
 The original field forms should be maintained at the Facility.
 Copies of the completed forms should be maintained in a bound and sequentially numbered field file for reference during field activities.
 Indelible ink should be used to record all field activities.
-Alternatively, electronic field forms may be maintained on a routinely backed up server.
 Photographic documentation of field activities should be performed, as appropriate.
 The daily record of field activities should include the following: